Abraham J. Feldman: Life

+Death

 Feldman died at home from a brief illness on July 21, 1977.
-Nearly 900 people attended his funeral at Congregation Beth Israel, including all the rabbis in Greater Hartford, Governor Ella Grasso, Lieutenant Governor Robert K. Killian, Adjutant General John F. Freund, West Hartford Mayor Anne P. Streeter, key business and political leaders, Archbishop John F. Whealon, and National Conference of Churches executive director David Mellon.
+Nearly 900 people attended his funeral at Congregation Beth Israel, including all the rabbis in Greater Hartford, Governor Ella Grasso, Lieutenant Governor Robert K. Killian, Adjutant General John F. Freund, West Hartford Mayor Anne Streeter, key business and political leaders, Archbishop John F. Whealon, and National Conference of Churches executive director David Mellon.
 Eight state troopers formed an honor guard in recognition of his service as Jewish chaplain for the Connecticut State Police.
 He was buried in the Beth Israel Cemetery in Hartford.